jeftegoes/AwsOverview/Compute/README.md

 - **You only manage data and applications.**
 - **AWS Elastic Beanstalk makes it even easier for developers to quickly deploy and manage applications in the AWS Cloud.**
 - [AWS Elastic Beanstalk](Amazon%20Elastic%20Beanstalk.md)

+## 4.1.
+Elastic Beanstalk Summary:

+- Platform as a Service (PaaS), limited to certain programming languages or Docker.
+- Deploy code consistently with a known architecture: ex, ALB + EC2 + RDS.

 # 5. Lambda